codywilliams/cubism/README.md

 ## To Install
 1. Quit iTunes if it is running
-2. Drag the Cubism icon to the Compositions folder inside of the disk image (or move it to ~/Library/Compositions)
+2. Copy Cubism to ~/Library/Compositions/

 ## To Use Cubism
 1. Open iTunes